 pnorm in R

-The pnorm() is a built-in R function that returns the value of the cumulative density function (cdf) of the normal distribution given a certain random variable q, and a population mean μ, and the population standard deviation σ.
+The pnorm() in R is a built-in mathematical function that returns the Cumulative Density Function (CDF) value of the normal distribution given a specific random variable q, the population mean μ, and the population standard deviation σ.

 pnorm(q, mean, sd, lower.tail = TRUE, log.p = FALSE)